luihonchen/FPGA-based-system-for-real-time-monitoring-and-forecasting-of-water-surge/README.md

 3. Train and tune the LSTM model using `data_tuning_latest.py`.
 4. Evaluate the trained H5 model using `test_acc_h5.py`.
 5. Optimize the H5 model into TensorFlow Lite format using `optimization_gofloat16_builtin.py`.
-6.Evaluate TensorFlow Lite using `test_size_accuracy_tflite.py`.
+6. Compare H5 and TensorFlow Lite performance using `test_size_accuracy_tflite.py`.
-7. Convert the processed testing dataset into CSV format using `convert_.npz.py`.
+7. Convert the processed testing dataset into CSV format using `convert_npz_to_csv.py`.
 8. Implement FPGA sensor acquisition using Verilog sensor drivers.
+9. Store the sensor readings in Avalon-MM registers.
-9. Read FPGA sensor data on the HPS through Avalon-MM registers.
+10. Read FPGA sensor data on the HPS using `avalon_mm_hps.cpp`.
-10. Run real-time TensorFlow Lite LSTM prediction on the HPS.
+11. Run real-time TensorFlow Lite LSTM prediction on the HPS using `run_lstm_prediction.cpp`.
-11. Compare raw and predicted values with warning thresholds.
+12. Compare the raw sensor readings and predicted values with warning thresholds.
-12. Upload data to the database and trigger warning alerts when necessary.
+13. Upload the real-time sensor data, prediction results, and warning status to the database.
+14. Use `index.html` as the web interface to read data from the database.
+15. Display real-time sensor readings, prediction results, warning status, and historical records on the monitoring website.
+16. Trigger warning alerts when the raw or predicted values indicate possible water surge conditions.